sequinstream/sequin/cli/cli/cheats/consumer.md

 sequin consumer info [consumer-id]

-# To receive messages for a consumer (default batch size is 1)
+# To receive messages for a consumer (default batch size is 1, no automatic ack)

 sequin consumer receive [consumer-id]

-# To receive messages for a consumer without acknowledging them
+# To receive messages for a consumer and acknowledge them

-sequin consumer receive [consumer-id] --no-ack
+sequin consumer receive [consumer-id] --ack

 # To receive a batch of messages for a consumer